VitoVan/calm/README.md

 #### Function `c:play-audio`

-Play an audio file, this function is only available on the web, since it utilise the [HTMLAudioElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement).
+Play an audio file, this function is only available on the web since it utilizes the [HTMLAudioElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement).

 ```lisp
 (c:play-audio "assets/meow.ogg" :loop-audio-p nil :volume 1)
 ```

-`:volume` should between 0 and 1.
+`:volume` should be between 0 and 1.

 #### Function `c:halt-audio`